HuanYin94/mal_vehicle/readme.md

 mapping:           use two laser sensors to build a dense map

+map_filter:

 map_transformer:   transform the map according to the tfs, once

 odom_may:          odometry, send Vx, Vy, A